Skip to main content

 For exec orders, the output is simpler — Order "<name>" executed (exec).
 This is useful for testing a new order or for kicking off work that’s almost due anyway.

-The gate is what makes an order tick.
+The trigger is what makes an order tick.
 It controls when the order fires.
-There are five gate types.
+There are five trigger types.

 Cooldown

-The most common gate.
+The most common trigger.
 The name comes from the idea of a cooldown timer — after the order fires, it has to cool down for a set interval before it can fire again:

 [order]